 We have established a number of long-term relationships with several key players in the solar power industry and will continue to both strengthen our existing customer relationships and cultivate new relationships.
 Our current customers include some of the leading global manufacturers of solar cells and solar modules.
-We have been expanding our customer base beyond China and, as of December 31, 2015, sold more than 76.6% of our products, in terms of sales revenue, in overseas markets (outside of China, Taiwan and Hong Kong) such as Europe, Japan, India, the United States and Australia.
+We have been expanding our customer base beyond China and, as of December 31, 2016, sold more than 46.8% of our products, in terms of sales revenue, in overseas markets (outside of China, Taiwan and Hong Kong), such as India, Japan, Europe and the United States.
 We have wide-spread sales channels across different continents including sales offices in Germany, the United Kingdom, the United States, Japan, India, Australia, South Africa, Panama and other countries or regions, which provide our customers with local and easily accessible support.
-In particular, we expanded into the United States and Japan, two fast growing markets for PV products, in mid-2012.
-In 2015, we further strengthened our market leadership in Europe and Japan.
-Our revenue derived from sales into Europe was \$331.7 million for the year ended December 31, 2015.
-We also established subsidiaries and branch offices in Japan, and our revenue derived from sales into Japan was approximately \$298.9 million for the year ended December 31, 2015.
+In 2016, we further strengthened our market leadership in India and Japan.
+Our revenue derived from sales into India was \$117.2 million for the year ended December 31, 2016.
+We also established subsidiaries and branch offices in Japan, and our revenue derived from sales into Japan was approximately \$80.6 million for the year ended December 31, 2016.
 We believe that our reputation for quality and reliability and our added capabilities in solar cells and solar modules will enable us to gain market share and capture new growth opportunities in the solar power industry.